clifford-smith/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02a_Manage_Subscriptions_and_RBAC.md

    Remove-AzRoleAssignment -ObjectId '[object_ID]' -RoleDefinitionName 'Support Request Contributor (Custom)' -Scope $scope
    ```

+    **Note**: Open Notepad to modify the above script, then copy and paste into PowerShelll.

 1. From the Cloud Shell pane, run the following to remove the custom role definition:

    ```powershell
    Remove-AzRoleDefinition -Name 'Support Request Contributor (Custom)' -Force
    ```

+1. Close the Cloud Shell pane.

 1. In the Azure portal, navigate back to the **Users - All users** blade of the **Azure Active Directory**, and delete the **az104-02-aaduser1** user account.